Is Liposuction Right for Me? Your Questions Answered

 - They have a positive, realistic outlook regarding surgery and their bodies.

-Yes, liposuction permanently removes fat cells.
-However, it’s important to note that the remaining fat cells in the area can still swell over time if the patient fails to lead a healthy lifestyle and maintain a normal body weight.
+Yes, tumescent liposuction permanently removes fat cells, revealing a more attractive body shape.
+However, it’s important to note that this is not a weight loss procedure, and the remaining fat cells after your initial fat removal can still swell over time.
+This is especially true if the patient fails to lead a healthy lifestyle and maintain a healthy diet and normal body weight.

-General anesthesia is used during the liposuction procedure.
+All different liposuction techniques exist, producing varying levels of discomfort.
+However, general anesthesia is typically used during every liposuction procedure.
 Therefore, during the surgery, you will not feel any pain.

 After surgery, some mild discomfort and moderate pain is to be expected.
-Fortunately, this will go away with time, and Dr. Smita will provide you with some pain management options.
+Fortunately, this will go away with time, and Dr. Smita will provide you with some prescription pain medication.

 The cost of liposuction varies from patient to patient.
-Overall, most patients can expect to pay anywhere from $3000 to $6000 or more for one session of liposuction.
+Overall, most patients can expect to pay anywhere from $3000 to $6000 or more for one session (body area) of liposuction.

 One session of liposuction can generally remove up to four or five pounds of fat.
-Keep in mind, however, that liposuction is not a weight loss solution.
+Keep in mind, however, that liposuction is not a weight loss procedure.
 It is a slimming solution for certain areas of the body that are difficult to improve with diet and exercise alone.
+Weight loss that reduces visceral fat (internal fat) can only be achieved with diet and exercise.

 Liposuction does require some downtime, but you will be able to return to your daily activities shortly — usually within one to two weeks.